New Car Strategy: How I Found the Best Value on a New Car

 Looking for the Cheapest New Car

-I turned to my list of the cheapest new cars for 2012.
+I turned to my list of the cheapest new cars.
 I made a spreadsheet of each car, added in a few other cheap favorites, and included their MSRP’s, any current manufacturer discounts and incentives, the annual fuel cost, and average insurance premiums.

 Much to my dismay, the only manufacturer incentive on any of the 15 cheapest cars at the present time was $500 on the Ford Fiesta, Chevy Cruze, and Chevy Sonic.
 I had figured I might run in to this issue, as January is typically a horrible time to buy a new car.
 Automakers just got done heavily discounting last year’s models in December in an effort to clear them off the lot and to hit their sales goals for the year.
 January offers them a fresh start and a little flexibility.